 Danbo (ダンボー): a short word for “danboru.”
 Translated from Japanese, danboru means corrugated cardboard.

 Yotsuba’s next-door neighbour, a girl named Miura Hayasaka, designs and gears up in the cardboard costume as part of a school science project.
 When Yotsuba sees the costume for the first time, she is truly convinced that it is real and asks the robot its name.
-Miura, not wishing to ruin the enthusiasm of her friend, responds with the name Danbo, a play on the Japanese word for corrugated cardboard, danboru.
-Muira further stated that Danbo was a real-life attack robot, which was powered by adding money to the slot on the chest.
-Yotsuba believes that the robot is real and Ena, Miura’s friend, refuses to let her crush Yotsuba’s dreams by telling her the truth.
+Miura, not wishing to ruin her friend’s enthusiasm, responds with the name Danbo, a play on the Japanese word for corrugated cardboard, danboru.
+Muira further stated that Danbo was a real-life attack robot which was powered by adding money to the slot on the chest.
+Yotsuba believes that the robot is real, and Ena, Miura’s friend, refuses to let her crush Yotsuba’s dreams by telling her the truth.

 Note: The original English translation used the name Cardbo, which was later republished by Yen Press to use Danbo instead, as the editor at the time said it was “cuter”.

 Many more groups were founded with the Danbo tag, with many other sites from around the world comprising of a few Danbo groups themselves.
-In just three short years, the Danbo Love Flickr group established in 2009 amassed over 3300 members, with a total of 23,000 photo uploads.
-Danbo has also received much love on Facebook and Twitter in recent years.
+In just three short years, the Danbo Love Flickr group established in 2009 amassed over 3300 members with 23,000 photo uploads.
+Danbo the cardboard robot has also received much love on Facebook and Twitter in recent years.